SUGOi Evolution Bibs Review

 These bibs had such a great fit because they had the right mix of fibers to create a material with optimum flexibility and form-fitting tightness.
 This translates into efficiency and pedal friendliness as well.
 The nylon content is sufficient to provide good support and strength while its spandex and polyester help it stretch and flex and keep its shape so that it stays close to form instead of bunching or resisting.
 For this reason, we gave them the top spot in this category.

-A few noteworthy contenders are the Pearl Izumi P.R.O.
-Escape and Pearl Izumi Quest Splice, Top Pick for Short Course Award winner and Best Bang for the Buck winner, respectively.
-The key to these products are their comfortable, form-fit along with a non-restrictive tightness.
+A few noteworthy contenders is the Pearl Izumi Quest Splice.
+The key to this product is their comfortable, form-fit along with a non-restrictive tightness.
 There were no issues where excess fabric got caught on the saddle, or it felt like the bottoms were fighting against us.
 They fit like a supportive skin.

 Durability was the weakest aspect of the SUGOi bibs.
 We think they will still last a few seasons and that their construction is better than average.
 We liked their flat seam design because it tends to help protect them from external friction, but the placement of the seams along the saddle of the crotch like we saw with the Performance Elite bibs, makes them vulnerable to wear and tear.

 If durability is the most important category for you, there are a few other bibs that stand out and will do well for you.
-The Gore Power 3.0 had outstanding durability with its high nylon content and strong seams.
 The Best Bang for the Buck Award-winning Pearl Izumi Quest Splice was one of the top scorers in this category and absolutely merits your attention.
-Our highest scorer in durability was the Pearl Izumi Elite In-R-Cool bib.
-It also had a high nylon content, but also supplemented its stretchy material (the spandex) with strong polyester, creating a less stretchy, but stronger fabric.
-Taken together with their strong seam construction and good placement, these earned their top score in durability.

 We found the Evolution to be the most attractive bibs in our lineup, but the Aero Tech Designs Touring shorts had the same score, and the Louis Garneau CB Carbon 2 shorts were rated the most attractive overall.
 We really liked the Evolution, but they could have used options for a little more color.
 The Aero Tech shorts have a mesh pocket along the side, which when unoccupied, bring an added visual texture that look quite attractive, especially alongside the sleek black and bright yellow panels.
 The Louis Garneau CB Carbon 2 are even more stunning with their bold lines and smooth, colored panels set within panels designed after carbon fiber.

-The Evolution bibs retail at $130, just a bit over their predecessor.
+The Evolution bibs retail just a bit over their predecessor.
 We believe that the SUGOi might be underpriced.
 They have a great fit, give good padding and comfort on both long and short rides, breathe, dry quickly, and look good - what more could you want?
-We suggested that these might wear out over two or three seasons, but for the general performance they give outside of that, it might even be worth getting multiple pairs instead of looking for a more durable product like the Gore Power 3.0 that won't deliver the same comfort and performance as these - details that make a huge difference in the 2-3 hour ride range.
-But even at the hour range where the Top Pick for Short Course winners, the Louis Garneau CB Carbon 2, come into play, they retail at $149.99, yet lack the versatility in distance given by the SUGOi.
+We suggested that these might wear out over two or three seasons, but for the general performance they give outside of that, it might even be worth getting multiple pairs instead of looking for a more durable product that won't deliver the same comfort and performance as these - details that make a huge difference in the 2-3 hour ride range.